Meet the Team 2013 – August 2013

 The advent of tablets and the growth of mobile has created some exciting opportunities for media companies and the current challenge is how to connect brands to this evolving hunger for information.
 Bring on the media evolution….

-Kate Wolters – DMMA Steering Committee – Head of Marketing
+Musa Kalenga – DMMA Steering Committee Head of Brands

 Following positions as Broadcast and Communications Manager at a media monitoring company, she made a career move in 2003, playing a key role in establishing and managing the affairs of the DMMA known then as the OPA (Online Publishers Association.)